-Photo Credit: Bob Martin/Dick Perue Collection -Historical Reproductions by Perue have terrestrial, riparian, and aquatic ecosystems that capture, store, and release water, sediment, wood, and nutrients within their range of natural variability for these processes (USDA 2011).
+Watersheds that are functioning properly have terrestrial, riparian, and aquatic ecosystems that capture, store, and release water, sediment, wood, and nutrients within their range of natural variability for these processes (USDA, 2011).
 The Board's goal is to have all watersheds within the District functioning properly.